Frequently Asked Questions about the Levitt Pavilion

 Are there concessions?

 There are concessions for sale at the flag pole entrance to Founders Plaza on the corner of Abram and Pecan streets.
-Our concession vendor has snacks, soft drinks, snow cones, nachos, ice cream, kettle corn and homemade lemonade.
 J. Gilligan’s is also on site grilling burgers, veggie burgers, chicken, quesadillas and their world-famous Irish nachos.
+Gilligan’s also sells beer and wine.
+Bahama Buck’s offers awesome snow cones, and Mad Mike’s has ice cream, kettle corn and homemade lemonade.

 Can we bring our dog to the concert?